 Today saw the arrival in Marlow of the Swan Uppers – the annual ceremonial swan census.

-This year we had a special guest- HRH The Princess Royal, Princess Anne was onboard the lead boat form Cookham to Marlow.
+This year we had a special guest- HRH The Princess Royal, Princess Anne was onboard the lead boat from Cookham to Marlow with David Barber, the Queen’s Royal Swan Marker.
 After talking to the lock-keepers, and town Mayor Chris Funnell, the Princess was dropped off at the Compleat Angler, for a short drive to a waiting helicopter.